Frequent Gulf Shores Visitor

 Other Money-Saving Tips

-Not that you asked for it, but you did read this far.
-And if you’ve read my blog long enough you know I’m all about saving money and seeking out the best deals!
+If you’ve read my blog long enough you know I’m all about saving money and seeking out the best deals.
 With a family of six, money-saving options are one of the reasons we are able to travel!

 - Want to eat out?
 Check Groupon first!
 I’ve found many restaurant deals here for Gulf Shores and Orange Beach that I’ve used while vacationing.
 Also, consider dining over the lunch hour versus dinner since lunch menus and specials usually often bigger discounts.

 - Purchase your own groceries.
 This is the benefit of renting a house or condo: a kitchen to use for meals.
 I highly suggest using the Walmart pick-up option, there is a Walmart located just a mile from the beach with pick-up available.
 Here you will find the most affordable grocery option in town, plus you can stock up on toilet paper, sunscreen, and anything else you may have forgotten at home.
 Order online or in the app, schedule a pick-up time and all your groceries will be brought out to your car!
 New customers get $10 off their first order with this link!

 - Stop by the Gulf Shores Welcome Center to browse their brochures, which contain discount coupons to local restaurants and attractions.